Ericsson/dataplanebook/_sources/intro.rst.txt

 and :term:`NETCONF`, shell access such as :term:`SSH`, and logging protocols such as :term:`syslog`.

+Requests that originates from a management plane entity, but which eventually need be serviced by a data plane control entity, usually, but not always, go via the control plane.
+In other words - network planes are not a strictly layered architecture.

 In this book, no distinction is made between control and management plane, since this make little relevance for the data plane - the focus of this book.